dragonworx/tree-log/README.md

 > In Browser environments you'll receive a single message `turbo-log is disabled.` if logging is disabled and log calls are made.

-The library is designed to be integrated with production code, but create zero overheads when needed.
-When disabled, logging calls can still be called but there will no updates to the log buffer, or extra memory consumed.
+This library is designed to be integrated with production code and left in place, but create zero overheads.
+When disabled, logging calls are still called however there will no updates to the log buffer, or extra memory consumed to store the log.
 This effectively turns the log functions into no-ops which ensures virtually zero overhead for leaving the logging calls in place.
+The same code base than then provide useful diagnostics for local development, or even special case debugging in production.

 ## Migrating